bernatferragut/FutureWeb-blog/about.md

 ## Intro

-Hi, I'm Bernat.

-I'm a Freelance Visual Designer-Programmer-Teacher.
+Hi!, I'm a Freelance Visual Designer-Programmer-Teacher.
 I have a BSc in Eng. and a passion for Design in New Technologies focusing in VR, their impact in our society and the way we can use them for a better change.

 ## Specializations